Mental Health Facilities Big Spring, TX

 Permian Basin Community Centers For Mh/mr - 40.6 miles from Big Spring, TX

 Permian Basin Community Centers For Mh/mr is a mental health clinic in Midland, TX, located at 401 East Illinois Avenue, 79701 zip code area.
 Permian Basin Community Centers For Mh/mr provides outpatient treatment and telemedicine/telehealth.
-Permian Basin Community Centers For Mh/mr offers behavior modification, group therapy and cognitive behavioral therapy to children / adolescents, young adults and seniors 65 or older.
-Permian Basin Community Centers For Mh/mr also supports veterans, children/adolescents with serious emotional disturbance and people with serious mental illness.
-Additional services offered at Permian Basin Community Centers For Mh/mr include integrated primary care services, supported housing and assertive community treatment.
+Permian Basin Community Centers For Mh/mr offers trauma therapy, behavior modification and individual psychotherapy to adults, seniors 65 or older and children / adolescents.
+Permian Basin Community Centers For Mh/mr also supports children/adolescents with serious emotional disturbance, people with serious mental illness and seniors or older adults.
+Additional services offered at Permian Basin Community Centers For Mh/mr include housing services, supported housing and supported employment.

 Learn More